 Also from Melbourne walking on Wilsons promontory.

 Also in Melbourne the seaside suburb of St Kilda's Beach, the markets & a hop on hop off tour of the city visiting the different sites.

 Haven't been to Adelaide however Kangaroo Island might be worth a visit.
-Not sure how far the old mining town of Cooper Pedy, where people live in subterrean homes is, but I reckon it's worth seeing if it ain't too far. over 7 years ago
+Not sure how far the old mining town of Cooper Pedy, where people live in subterrean homes is, but I reckon it's worth seeing if it ain't too far. about 8 years ago

 Melbourne is my favourite Australian city - I love it for the food, shopping, walking around the city and the best customer service in the world.